Everest Base Camp Trek Blog Day One: Kathmandu to Phakding

 Everest Base Camp Trek Blog Day Seven:

 The morning was one of if not the most stunning scenery of my Everest Base Camp Trekking.
-It is hard climbing to start off with out of Dingboche but once you have ascended you are rewarded with absolutely spectacular 360 views.
+It is hard climbing to start off out of Dingboche but once you have ascended you are rewarded with absolutely spectacular 360 views.
 It is jaw-droppingly beautiful.

 It is then some seriously high walking to the first-morning tea stop.
 I began to feel very weird and unwell at this point.
 I made it to the rest stop but it wasn’t easy and I was quite disoriented.
 Anyway, I continued on and we made it to the very basic tea house in Lobuche.
 This was a difficult night as you are at just over 4900m so sleeping is tough and the need to urinate and the thirst frequent.